Andre Miller (gridiron football)

-Andre "Dre" Miller (born April 18, 1998) is an American professional football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
+Andre "Dre" Miller (born April 18, 1998) is an American professional football wide receiver.
 He played college football at Maine.

 College career

 Husson

 Andre Miller played wide receiver at Husson for his freshman season.
 In 2016, he played in 10 games with 13 receptions, 152 yards, and 1 touchdown.

 Maine

 In 2018, Miller appeared in 9 games and had 5 receptions with 109 yards, and 1 touchdown.
 During Maine's NCAA Semifinal game at Eastern Washington Miller had a career-highs in receptions 9 and receiving yards 129 with his first career touchdown.

 In 2019, Miller appeared in 11 games and had 28 receptions with 528 yards, and 4 touchdowns.
 Miller set an all-time record with a 90-yard touchdown reception.

 In 2021, Miller appeared in 9 games and had 39 receptions with 684 yards, and 6 touchdowns.
 He was named to the All-CAA First Team.